Real and unreal stories of Austin and Texas singers, songwriters, and musicians

 Published 2015 by Zero Books

 We're not quite sure what to make of Glenn Jones.
-Our introduction to this Austin underground journalist was My Gone Austin, published posthumously in 2015, a stream-of-consiousness memoir covering Glenn's life in Austin from his arrival as a teen in 1965 to his death in October 2015 to brain cancer.
+Our introduction to this Austin underground journalist was My Gone Austin, published posthumously in 2015, a stream-of-consiousness memoir covering Glenn's life in Austin from his arrival as a teen in 1965 until he succumbs to brain cancer in October 2015.
 Equally enthralled and perplexed by Glenn's evocative portrait of life in Austin, we decided to try his earlier work, Clippings Book: The Rag—The Austin Sun—The Daily Texan—Rumors, Gossip, Lies & Dreams • 1966-1978 Austin, Texas • Music—Journalism—Adventures.
+That's a mouthful.

 We can't decribe Glenn and Clippings Book better than the promotional copy on the book's back cover: "Jones meandered a Sixties route through diverse adventure -- including writing for the radical consciousness of The Rag, the music development documented in 'Local Roots' at The Daily Texan, and The Sun's coverage of emerging musicians".